Maison royale de Saint-Louis: Closure

 On the death of Louis XIV in 1715, Madame de Maintenon retired to Saint-Cyr until her death on 15 April 1719.
 She was embalmed and buried in the school chapel on 18 August.
 The Maison continued to function with great discretion, though the death of Madame de Maintenon and the succession of Louis XIV by his great-grandson Louis XV took away the school's fashionable status.
 Even so, on 6 September 1715, the regent had visited Madame de Maintenon at Saint-Cyr and guaranteed her that all the privileges acquired by the Maison would be maintained.

 Under Louis XV, in the absence of Madame de Maintenon, the new ideas of the Maison weakened and the education it provided was criticised, at first by Louis XV himself in the 1730s - he refused to send his daughters to Saint-Cyr.
 The Mémoires of Madame du Hausset (Paris, 1824) stated "These girls are prudes. (...)
 They are taught a manner that would make them all ladies of the palace, or they are unhappy and impertinent".
 In 1750, the marquis d'Argenson even affirmed "We know the establishment at Saint-Cyr is good for nothing.
 It produces nothing but prudes, who only marry in their provinces or are made to enrage their husbands.

 In 1786, Élisabeth de France, sister of Louis XVI, celebrated the centenary of the Maison Royale de Saint-Louis, and a firework display was put on in its courtyard, though Louis XVI did not attend in person, watching it from the terraces at Versailles.
 The French Revolution and in particular its abolition of the clergy's and nobility's privileges put the Maison's raison d'être into doubt.
-In compensation, a decree of Louis XVI in 1790 authorised the school to admit non-noble girls, but the Legislative Assembly decreed on the school's closure on 16 August 1792, effective from March 1793 with the departure of its personnel and remaining students.
+In compensation, a decree of Louis XVI in 1790 authorised the school to admit non-noble girls, but the Legislative Assembly decreed the school's closure on 16 August 1792, effective from March 1793 with the departure of its personnel and remaining students.
 From October 1793, the buildings were turned into a military hospital and remained so until 1798.
 Later, in 1808, when its original buildings proved too small, Napoleon moved his École spéciale militaire de Saint-Cyr there, taking over the old buildings of the Maison Royale, where it remained until the Second World War.
 Since the second half of the 20th century the buildings of the Maison have been restored and now house the Lycée militaire de Saint-Cyr.